 When your guitar is connected directly to a tube amp, the amplifier’s input impedance (typically 1meg ohm) reacts with the pickup and this relationship plays a critical role in the overall tone of the instrument and amplifier.
 Simply put, the load provided to your pickups by this direct connection is optimal.
 On the contrary, when you connect your guitar to a buffer (or a solid-state amplifier), you are essentially connecting your guitar to a preamp.
 This means that you just morphed your passive instrument into an active instrument.
 When this happens, your instrument no longer ‘sees’ your amplifier and its high impedance input.
 Instead, it is now seeing the altered load from the buffer and herein lies the problem.
 The net result is that the tone that you have worked so hard to achieve takes the brunt from this broken relationship.

 By simply introducing the standalone Dragster or a device augmented with Drag control to your setup, you can re-establish that lost relationship between your guitar and amplifier that has been eradicated by a buffer.

 Here’s how it works: Drag control provides a variable load on your magnetic pickups to replicate the sound as if you were connected directly to a tube amp.
 Starting at 500k ohms when fully clockwise, you can adjust the load all the way up to 22k.
 You will notice that the more you load down your signal with the Dragster, the warmer your tone will become.

 *Note* In order for Drag control to be effective, it must be connected directly to magnetic pickups.

-Beyond using Drag control to counteract a buffer, you can warm up the sound of your solid-state amplifier, digital modeler or wireless pack by first going into a Drag-enabled device.
-You can even experiment with Drag in the Reamping process by adjusting the load on your pickups, which may produce a more natural DI sound to your interface.
+Beyond using Drag control to counteract a buffer, you can warm up the sound of your solid-state amplifier, digital modeler or wireless pack by first going into a Drag control-enabled device.
+You can even experiment with Drag control in the Reamping process by adjusting the load on your pickups, which may produce a more natural DI sound to your interface.